College of Science and Engineering

 Major in Cyber Engineering

 The Cyber Engineering Program (CYEN) is a four-year undergraduate degree best described as the intersection of Computer Science (CS) and Electrical Engineering (EE) applied to the cyberspace domain.
 Cyber engineers incorporate electrical engineering and computer science to understand cyberspace and use skills developed in digital forensics, security policy, and network defense to perform cybersecurity tasks, as well as work on engineering hardware and software.
 Cyber engineers design secure systems at the interface of operational technology (sensors and things that move) and information technology (the digital world).

 The CYEN program is designed to prepare students to embark on a variety of opportunities in cyber- related fields; its core consists of a series of cyber courses.
 These courses are designed to motivate the application of theoretical concepts learned in other courses and to promote discovery of the underpinnings of EE and CS.
 Combining intense coursework and open-ended problems, the projects-based cyber courses provide students with an immersion in Cyber Engineering.

 Major in Electrical Engineering

-The Electrical Engineering curriculum is a carefully planned program of study designed to meet the challenges of expanding professional opportunities.
-From foundations in the basic sciences of mathematics, physics and chemistry, the program progresses through the engineering sciences to emphasize the roles of mechanics and electrical theory in the analysis, synthesis, design, and operation of engineering devices and systems.
-A coordinated laboratory program and series of projects supplements classroom instruction, stimulate creativity, and further professional competence.
-Finally, a variety of courses selected to provide an adequate humanistic and cultural background is included to insure both the recognition and fulfillment of the engineer’s responsibilities as a citizen.
+The Electrical Engineering curriculum is designed to meet the challenges of expanding professional opportunities.
+From foundations in the basic sciences of mathematics, physics, and chemistry, the program progresses through the engineering sciences to emphasize the roles of electrical theory in the analysis, synthesis, design, and operation of electronic devices and systems.
+A coordinated laboratory program and series of projects supplement classroom instruction, stimulate creativity, and develop professional competence.

 Major in Computer Science